Bioenergetic trophic trade-offs determine mass-dependent extinction thresholds across the Cenozoic: Discussion

 \subsection{Subsidies, limits to predator specialization, and megaherbivore collapse}

-External dietary subsidies apart from traditional prey can arise from a variety of sources, including alternative trophic levels (e.g. omnivores), carcasses \cite{Wilson:2011bl,ritwika2024beyond}, adjacent biomes \cite[e.g. marine subsidies;][]{darimont2009landscape,pires2023beyond}, and more recently anthropogenic activities \cite{hopkins2014changing}.
-On average, the majority of observed mammalian diets are accounted for by two different prey taxa, with potentially a range of others contributing the remainder \cite{Hutchinson2022}.
+External dietary subsidies apart from traditional prey can arise from a variety of sources, including alternative trophic levels (e.g. omnivores), carcasses \citep{Wilson:2011bl,ritwika2024beyond}, adjacent biomes \citep[e.g. marine subsidies;][]{darimont2009landscape,pires2023beyond}, and more recently anthropogenic activities \citep{hopkins2014changing}.
+On average, the majority of observed mammalian diets are accounted for by two different prey taxa, with potentially a range of others contributing the remainder \citep{Hutchinson2022}.
 While some subsidies (e.g., alternative prey) may be impacted by consumption, the availability of other sources may be large enough (e.g., highly abundant energy sources), or separated enough (e.g., transfer between ecosystems), that there is not a dynamic feedback between the subsidy and the beneficiary.
 Our subsidy model ($n=1$, $S>0$; Eq. \ref{eq:3d}) assumes the latter, where both a constant subsidy density $S$, as well as the proportional reliance of the predator's growth on the subsidy $w_S$, must be specified.

 Our model predicts that a predator population specializing on a mammalian herbivore as prey is subject to a mass-specific instability at body sizes $M_P\leq16-22$ kg.
-Importantly, this finding directly supports the notion that mammal-feeding predators smaller than ca. 20 kg must subsidize their diet, and that increasing subsidy richness $S$ is required to enable ever smaller predator body sizes (lower $M_P^\dagger$; Fig. \ref{fig:thresholdsub}A).
-Carbon et al. \cite{Carbone:1999ju} predicted a threshold for vertebrate-specialist carnivores of ca. 20 kg based on the individual energetic limitations associated with hunting vertebrate prey as a function of predator body mass.
-This predicted size limit corresponds to an observed change in predator dietary requirements: those below the limit have diets with significant contributions from non-vertebrate resources, while those above tend towards vertebrate specialization.
-Our framework makes a similar prediction, but one emerging from a population instability driven by bioenergetic trade-offs rather than individual foraging energetics, which suggest our model captures fundamental features of natural systems.
+Importantly, this finding directly supports the observation that vertebrate-feeding predators smaller than ca. 20 kg must subsidize their diet with additional resources \citep{Carbone:1999ju}, and that increasing subsidy richness $S$ is required to enable ever smaller predator body sizes (lower $M_P^\dagger$; Fig. \ref{fig:thresholdsub}A). \citet{Carbone:1999ju} predicted a threshold for vertebrate-specialist carnivores of ca. 20 kg based on the individual energetic limitations associated with hunting vertebrate prey as a function of predator body mass.
+This predicted size limit corresponds to an observed change in predator dietary requirements: those below the limit have diets with significant contributions of non-vertebrate resources, while those above tend towards vertebrate specialization.
+Our framework makes a similar prediction, but one emerging from a population instability driven by bioenergetic trade-offs rather than individual foraging energetics, suggesting our model captures fundamental features of natural systems.